 UCR Library provides access to hundreds of databases across all disciplines.
 You can search for articles within them by author or topic and limit by a number of criteria.
 You can also try general databases like Academic Search Complete or Web of Science, which contain records for millions of articles in all disciplines.
 Many databases have images, music, videos and other materials in addition to articles.

-Most databases provide access or links to the full-text of articles - just click "view online," "PDF," or "UC e-Links."
+Most databases provide access or links to the full-text of articles - just click "view online," "PDF," or "Get it at UC."

 - when on campus